-- 1. Uses Exterior lighting includes light sources that are located outside the home.
+- I. Uses Exterior lighting includes light sources that are located outside the home.
 As dictated by Yavapai County, all exterior lighting fixtures shall be concealed from view.
-No spotlights, flood lights or other high intensity lighting shall be placed or utilized upon any lot that in any manner allowing light to be directed or reflected unreasonably upon any other lot.
-Exterior lighting will be considered by the ARC for the following purposes: - (a) Safety Lighting Low voltage (20 watt / 250 lumens maximum) lighting mounted in a low profile manner may be used to illuminate vehicular and pedestrian circulation.
+No spotlights, flood lights or other high intensity lighting shall be placed or utilized upon any Lot that in any manner allowing light to be directed or reflected unreasonably upon any other Lot.
+Exterior lighting will be considered by the ARC for the following purposes: - (a) Safety Lighting Low voltage (20 watt / 250 lumens maximum) lighting mounted in a low profile manner may be used to illuminate vehicular and pedestrian circulation. - (b) Security Lighting This lighting is intended to provide bright illumination during emergency situations only, which may include unauthorized trespass, unusual or threatening sounds and/or activities.
+It shall be circuited and controlled separately by manual operation from any and all other lights. - (c) Recreational Lighting This lighting is intended to illuminate exterior living areas, such as patios, pool decks or landscaping behind walls or in Private Areas.
+Recreational lighting may often serve as safety lighting, and safety lighting may sometimes contribute to the visual enjoyment of the landscape.
+Safety and recreational lighting functions shall be circuited and controlled separately. - 2.
+Limitation of Upwardly Directed Lights - Upwardly directed lights shall be limited to illumination of only large, mature specimen trees or other focal items as approved by the ARC and must be limited to a total of 650 lumens or three (3) light fixtures, whichever is less.